steveking-gh/brink/README.md

 ## Address and Offset

-Bring allows programs to query three kinds of location information:
+The following built-in functions allows programs to query and use three kinds of location information:
-* abs() returns current absolute address
+* `abs( [optional identifier] )` returns an absolute address
-* img() returns the current offset relative to the start of the output
+* `img( [optional identifier] )` returns an offset relative to the start of the output
-* sec() returns the current offset relative to the start of a section
+* `sec( [optional identifier] )` returns an offset relative to the start of a section

+When called with an identifier, the address or offset pertains to the location of that identifier.
+When called without an identifier, the functions return the current address or offset.

 For example: